Train to teach and make an impact

 to find out more

-United Teaching is the initial teacher training scheme for United Learning, a national group of over 70 schools across England.
+United Teaching is the initial teacher training scheme for United Learning, a national group of over 80 schools across England.
+With us, you can achieve your PGCE and QTS with extensive support from professional mentors, tutors and subject specialists.

 You’re coming to the end of your university course and starting to think about Life After Graduation.
 But the idea of a routine 9-to-5 job, sitting behind a desk and glued to your emails, sends a shiver down your spine.
 Surely there’s an alternative?